erhant/project-euler/ethernaut/06-Delegation.md

 }
 ```

 The `delegatecall` is an important function.
-Normally, contracts call functions by making [message calls](https://docs.soliditylang.org/en/v0.4.21/introduction-to-smart-contracts.html#message-calls). `delegatecall` is a more specialized call, see more about it: [docs](https://docs.soliditylang.org/en/v0.4.21/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries) and also [this article](https://eip2535diamonds.substack.com/p/understanding-delegatecall-and-how?s=r).
+Normally, contracts call functions by making [message calls](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#message-calls). [`delegatecall`](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries) is a more specialized call, basically forwarding a contract's context to some other contract and let it do whatever it wants with it.
+This is useful to implement libraries that might work on your storage variables, or have upgradable contracts where a proxy makes delegate calls to various different contracts over time.

+During a `delegatecall`, the following do not change:

+- `msg.sender`
+- `msg.value`
+- `address(this)`
+- The storage layout (we will exploit this in this challenge)

+I would like refer to this article that explains how delegate calls work really well: <https://eip2535diamonds.substack.com/p/understanding-delegatecall-and-how?s=r>.

-The attack in this example is just one line:
+The attack in this example is just one transaction:

 ```js
 await sendTransaction({